BadLuckBurt/dfu-worlddata-editor/docs/dfu-worlddata-editor.md

 Since dungeons have a few special layout rules, changing the layout works different from the exterior block grid.
 Dungeons use interior blocks (the N- and W- blocks) and these are always enclosed by border blocks (B- blocks).

 The small graveyard and crypt dungeons use the M- blocks, these blocks are self-enclosed.
 In classic Daggerfall's data, these M- blocks are still surrounded by border blocks even if they are inaccessible.
-This layout editor mimicks that behaviour.
+This layout editor mimics that behavior.

 To expand the grid, hover over the border block and choose an N- or W- block from the dropdown list that appears.
 The border block will be replaced with the block you chose and where necessary, a border block will be added to seal off the new layout.